|

 elephant, a black feather, a pressed flower, and a

 Saxon barrow provide clues.
-A red-haired girl on the
+A red-haired girl on

-the mystery.
-Mycroft returns, but is stricken with a
+deepen the mystery.
+Mycroft returns, but is

-poisoning is averted, but accompanied by the return
+attempted poisoning is averted, but accompanied by

-chimney and a ducking in the process.
+child in the chimney and a ducking in the process.

 |